JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

 GetFeature
 ----------

 The **GetFeature** operation returns a selection of features from the data source.
-Not all of its abilities will be discussed here.

-The simplest way to run a **GetFeature** command is without any arguments.
+The simplest way to execute a **GetFeature** request is without any arguments.

 .. code-block:: xml